-Takayasu’s arteritis, a rare form of vasculitis, involves the inflammation of the aorta, the largest blood vessel in the body, and the aorta, and its branches.
-This inflammation can weaken the blood vessels leading to aneurysms, a ballooning of portions of the vessels that may eventually lead to a fatal rupture.
+Takayasu’s arteritis, a rare form of vasculitis, involves the inflammation of the aorta, the largest blood vessel in the body, and its branches.
+This inflammation can weaken the blood vessels, leading to aneurysms, or a ballooning of portions of the vessels that may eventually lead to a fatal rupture.
 The inflammation can also cause a narrowing and blockage of the arteries leading to:

 Takayasu’s arteritis is most commonly diagnosed in young Asian women near or under the age of 30.
 The condition also goes by several other names including:

 - Pulseless disease (because of an inability to find a pulse in the extremities due to blood vessel narrowing).